unstable-zeros/data-driven-sls/experiments/README.md

 * MOSEK (>= 9.29)

 Missing Julia packages can be installed as follows:
 1. Run `julia` from the terminal to launch the interactive environment
 2. `using Pkg` imports Julia's built-in package manager
 3. `Pkg.add("Statistics")` will install Julia's [Statistics](https://docs.julialang.org/en/v1/stdlib/Statistics/) package, for example

 ## Experiment 1: Bootstrapping
 This experiment is contained in the `L4DC Sample Complexity.ipynb` file.
 This file contains code that
-1. Generates `N = 10, 20, 30, ...,10000` different `H_L (w)` matrices and computes their average
+1. Generates `N = 10, 20, 30, ...,10000` independent `H_L (w)` matrices and computes their average
 2. Calculates their norm (`opnorm`)
 3. Stores and plots data